Content

 Indicative Bibliography

 • Canon Law Society of Great Britain and Ireland.
 The Canon Law: Letter and Spirit.
-Alexandria: E. J. Dwyer, 1995.
+E. J. Dwyer, 1995.

 • Studia Canonica.
-Ottawa: Saint Paul University.
+Saint Paul University.

 Assessment